organisciak/dissertation/document/5_design_objective.md

 \newthought{There are different interpretations on tagging}, what types are desired, how much variance is acceptable, and what the role of tagging is.

 With tagging, some degree of variability is desired, because that diversity is central to many benefits of tags.
-However, it would be ill-advised to view tagging as a fully relativist activity.
+However, it would be ill-advised to view tagging completely as a relativist activity.
 It has been found that tagging begins to converge on a set of popular, common tags [@golder_usage_2006] and there certainly are notions of 'good' or 'bad' tags [@sen_quest_2007].

 For museums, tagging is considered not only in pragmatic subject access terms, but as a medium for critical value and engagement, according to @trant_investigating_2006.